private-lazy-val/todo-list/README.md

 ## Overview

-This is a simple To Do List web app that allows users to create tasks, group them into lists, and mark them as complete once done.
-Tasks can be easily added, edited, and deleted.
+This is a simple To Do List web app that allows users to create tasks, mark them as complete once done, and group them into lists.

 Additional features include a task counter and a feature to clear completed tasks.

 ### Hosting